Revisiting Long-term Time Series Forecasting: An Investigation on Linear Mapping: Methods

 Although the forecasting error of linear models for trend terms is bounded, it can still impact prediction results as the timestamp accumulates or the trend term becomes more significant.
-This could potentially be why linear models prone to perform poorly in trend prediction.
+In prior work, intentional or unintentional strategies aimed to address this problem fall into two categories: disentanglement and normalization.
+We will now delve into their mechanisms and limitations.